Latest contribution of MP3C to science

 This Web Service provides quickly all the informations about a specified object or a list of objects.

 This Web Service allows users to extract objects using constraints on their properties.

 With TAP (Table Access Protocol)users may develop their own complex queries using ADQL.

 AcknowledgementsIf you use MP3C to prepare your publication, please add in the acknowledgments:

 "This work is based on data provided by the Minor Planet Physical Properties Catalogue (MP3C)

 of the Observatoire de la Côte d’Azur."

-The authors acknowledge support from the Institut national des sciences de l'univers (INSU) of the Centre National de la Recherche Scientifique (CNRS) through the project ASOV-France (Action Spécifique Observatoire Virtuel), the Ministère de l'Enseignement Supérieur et de la Recherche and the Agence Nationale de la Recherche (ANR), projet ORIGINS.
+The authors acknowledge support from the Institut national des sciences de l'univers (INSU) of the Centre National de la Recherche Scientifique (CNRS) through the project ASOV-France (Action Spécifique Observatoire Virtuel), and the Ministère de l'Enseignement Supérieur et de la Recherche, and the Agence Nationale de la Recherche (ANR), projet ORIGINS.

 MP3C service is based on tools and protocols developed thanks to the efforts of the international astronomical community, through the International Virtual Observatory alliance (IVOA), which led to the construction of the Virtual Observatory.
 We are thankful, in particular,for the technical and human assistance brought by the European Virtual Observatory (EURO-VO) project and the Centre de Centre de Données astronomique de Strasbourg (CDS).

 - Scientific advisory team: Paolo Tanga, Benoit Carry, Chrysa Avdellidou